LNReader/lnreader/CONTRIBUTING.md

 cd lnreader

 # install dependencies
-npm install
+npm install --legacy-peer-deps

 # run metro for development
 npm start

+# OR build the apk (the built apk will be found in ~/lnreader/android/app/build/outputs/apk/release/)
+npm run buildRelease
 ```

 ### Developing on Android

-While the packager is running and you have an Android device or emulator connected to your computer, build and launch the Android app.
+While the packager is running (npm start) and you have an Android device or emulator connected to your computer (adb devices), build and launch the Android app.

 ```
 npm run android